- Why Colby?

 Student Affairs Departments and Staff

-The Division of Student Affairs oversees student life and learning outside of the classroom, and it comprises the following programs and departments: Office of the Dean of Students, Campus Life, Diversity and Human Difference, International Students, Chaplains, Counseling Services, Health Services.
+The Division of Student Affairs oversees student life and learning outside of the classroom, and it comprises the following programs and departments: offices of the Dean of Students, Campus Life, the Career Center, Diversity and Human Difference, International Students, Chaplains, Counseling Services, Health Services.

 The Residential College Experience